Tommy Benchmarks

 for(i=0;i<N;++i) {

-// Search the element
+// Search for the element

 // Use a different key order than insertion